GENI-NSF/geni-tools/README-stitching.txt

  stitcher will delete any existing reservations and exit.
- - When the script completes, you will have reservations at each of the aggregates where you requested nodes in your request RSpec, plus any intermediate aggregates required to complete your circuit (e.g. ION)
+ - When the script completes, you will have reservations at each of the aggregates where you requested nodes in your request RSpec, plus any intermediate aggregates required to complete your circuit (e.g. AL2S)
   - or none, if your request failed.
  - Stitcher makes reservations at ''all'' aggregates involved in your stitching circuits.
 Note however that stitcher only knows how to